cvxgrp/scs/docs/src/blas_lapack/index.rst

 If you do want to solve SDPs or use Anderson acceleration, then you will need to install BLAS and LAPACK libraries (these are pre-installed in most machines).
-If using SCS via another language (Python, MATLAB etc.) then these libraries should be pre-installed and SCS will try to link against them.
+If calling SCS from another language (Python, MATLAB etc.) then these libraries should be pre-installed and SCS will try to link against them.
 Otherwise you may need to install a copy yourself.
 A good library to start with is `OpenBLAS <https://www.openblas.net/>`_, which contains both BLAS and LAPACK.